-- Junior Standing: Students must have 60 hours completed. - Minimum Grade Point Average (GPA): The candidate must meet one of the following criteria to be eligible to enter the educator preparation program: - an overall GPA of at least 2.5 or higher (Overall, transfer and English core classes); or - at least 2.5 in the last 60 semester credit hours; or - demonstration of achievement equivalent to the academic achievement represented by GPA through the applicant's work, business, or career experience as evidenced by the applicant's portfolio.
-Demonstration by portfolio will be granted by the program director only in extraordinary circumstances and will not be used to admit more than 10% of any cohort of candidates. - College level Competency: The applicants may use any one of the options below for meeting this requirement: - Texas Higher Education Assessment (THEA): Minimum scores: Reading 230; Math 230; Writing 220 with no time limit. - Accuplacer (Administered by College Board): Minimum scores: Reading 78; Algebra 63; Sentence Structure 80; Writing 6. - SAT: Minimum scores: Verbal 500; Math 500. - ACT: Minimum scores: Composite 19. - College-level skills: All applicants will be required to demonstrate competency in basic skills in reading, oral and written communication, critical thinking, and mathematics.
+- 1. Junior Standing: Students must have 60 hours completed. - 2.
+Minimum Grade Point Average (GPA): The candidate must meet one of the following criteria to be eligible to enter the educator preparation program: - a. an overall GPA of at least 2.5 or higher (Overall, transfer and English core classes); or - b. at least 2.5 in the last 60 semester credit hours; or - c.
+Exception to Minimum GPA Requirement: demonstration of achievement equivalent to the academic achievement represented by GPA through the applicant's work, business, or career experience as evidenced by the applicant.
+GPA requirement will be granted by the program director only in extraordinary circumstances and will not be used to admit more than 10% of any cohort of candidates.